Rigelrain/manna-bot/README.md

         pledger: String, // ID of role that can respond to requests
         queue: [String], // IDs of roles that use queues
-        queuemod: [String], // IDs of roles that create queues },
+        queuemod: [String], // IDs of roles that create queues
+        giveaway: [String], // IDs of roles that can start giveaways },
     requestTypes: [String], // an array of allowed requests
     queueCategory: String, // category to use for queues